fboucquez/symbol-bootstrap/docs/presetGuides.md

 - Rebuild a network with the same previous configuration.
 - Replicate integration tests that may use specific values.

-Key your generated `addresses.yml` and `preset.yml` in the target folder privately!
+Keep the generated `addresses.yml` and `preset.yml` in the target folder privately!

 ### Disable voting mode in all bootstrap nodes